 The Seychelles travel advice

-Flying to the Seychelles for an island hopping holiday or after a safari is easy.
+Flying to the Seychelles for an island-hopping vacation or after a safari is easy.

 Once on the islands you can base yourself at one hotel or, alternatively, you may wish to island hop, staying at two or three islands.

 There is a wide range of accommodations on the Seychelles ranging from deluxe five-star hotels to tiny Creole guesthouses.
 We have selected small properties including boutique hotels, plantation houses and exclusive private island hideaways.
 Their locations range from the larger islands of Praslin and Mahé to sleepy La Digue and far flung Desroches.